scottgal/mostlylucidweb/Mostlylucid/Markdown/the-problem-with-resumes.md

 The Avalonia UI tests exercise import → merge → draft → reconcile → publish against multiple real DOCX variants.
 That matters more than a parser demo: dangerous failures occur between stages, when uncertain extraction quietly becomes accepted fact.

-## Checking the Published Document With OpenResume

-Producing valid PDF text is not the same as surviving a résumé parser, so I also fed the generated PDF through the open-source [OpenResume parser](https://github.com/xitanggg/open-resume) using its real browser interface.
-The test recovered the candidate's name, email, GitHub link, summary, skills, experience achievement, its `[1]` marker, the compact reference, both URLs and the complete-ledger link.

-It also found a useful compatibility problem.
-OpenResume has a fixed model for profile, education, work, projects and skills, but no References section.
-It preserved the reference text, then classified that unfamiliar section as project content.
-Nothing important vanished, but its category was wrong.

-That result is evidence, not a victory banner.
-It shows that the generated text, links and citation relationship survive one real, freely inspectable ATS-style parser.
-It does not prove compatibility with proprietary ATS products.
-It also suggests the right fallback: keep the reference list plain and compact, and let a JobML-aware parser recover its richer meaning without making an older parser fail the rest of the résumé.

-The deterministic cJobML parser separately checks that every inline number has a matching reference.
-A cold OpenAI Responses API test then gives the published document to a general model with no JobML-specific prompt.
-Across repeated runs it recovered the cited claim, reference number, evidence URL and full-ledger URL.
-Those tests cover different failures: syntax, conventional résumé extraction and semantic comprehension.

 ### Extraction Produces Candidates, Not Facts

 The ingestion pipeline deliberately combines several narrow signals.
 Structural parsing finds sections and dates.
-NER identifies organisations, job titles and skills.
+Local NER identifies organisations, job titles and skills.
 A taxonomy catches exact known terms.
-An optional LLM can propose missing fields.
 Agreement raises confidence, but every result still carries its source and review state.

 This is the useful bit of the extraction pipeline, shortened slightly for the
 article: